EricZinda/Perplexity/docs/pxint/pxint0120ErrorsConceptualFailures.md

 2) The MRS
 3) The predication index (i.e. the place in the tree) for which we want the English

-It will walk the tree in execution order using the function we've written [in a previous section](pxint0090SimpleQuestions) called `walk_tree_predications_until()`.
+It will walk the tree in execution order, using the function we've written [in a previous section](pxint0090SimpleQuestions) called `walk_tree_predications_until()`.
 This function will pass each predication, in execution order, to a different function called `refine_NLG_with_predication()` ("NLG" stands for "Natural Language Generation").
-That function will determine if the predication is restricting the domain of the `variable` in question somehow.
-If so, it adds some data to a structure called `nlg_data` that records what the English description of the restriction is.
+That function will determine if the predication is restricting the domain of the `variable` somehow.
+If so, it will add some data to a structure called `nlg_data` that records what the English description of the restriction is.
 At the end, we'll call a function (`convert_to_english()`) that takes all the gathered data and turns it into English:

 ~~~
 # Given the index where an error happened and a variable,